linuschirchir/linuschirchir/README.md

 - **Geographic Information Systems (GIS):** Expertise in QGIS
 - **Scientific and Technical Publishing:** Well Versed in Using Quarto

+## Contributing

+If you would like to contribute to any of the repositories, please **fork the relevant repository** rather than cloning it directly.
+Forking allows better tracking of your contributions and makes it easier to integrate your changes.
+To fork a repository, click the **"Fork"** button in the top-right corner of the repository's page.

 ## Linus Chirchir's GitHub Statistics
 <table>
   <tr>